ChalmersGU-data-structure-courses/dsabook/src/markdown/08-abstract-data-types/03-sets-and-maps.md

 Here is a possible minimal interface for maps:

-    interface Map of K to V extends Collection of K: put(key: K, value: V)     // Sets the value of the given key. get(key: K) -> V          // Returns the value associated with the given key. remove(key: K)            // Removes the value associated with the given key. contains(key: K) -> Bool  // Returns true if the key has an associated value.
+    interface Map of K to V extends Collection of K: put(map, key: K, value: V)     // Sets the value of the given key. get(map, key: K) -> V          // Returns the value associated with the given key. remove(map, key: K)            // Removes the value associated with the given key. contains(map, key: K) -> Bool  // Returns true if the key has an associated value.

 Note that maps depend on two different types, the keys `K` and the values `V`.
 These types can be the same or different, depending on the needs of your application.